realworldocaml/book/en/sexprs.md

 Core uses this scheme more generally for defining sexp-converters for polymorphic types.

-The deserialization functions to reconstruct an OCaml value from an s-expression also have a similar signature.
-They will raise an exception if you pass them a malformed s-expression that doesn't match the structure of the OCaml type, so you should normally only pass them output that was generated by the respective `sexp_of_t` function.
+The functions that reconstruct an OCaml value from an s-expression use essentially the same trick for handling polymorphic types, as shown below.
+Note that these functions will fail with an exception when presented with an s-expression that doesn't match the structure of the OCaml type in question.

 ```frag
 ((typ ocamltop)(name sexpr/to_from_sexp.topscript)(part 2))
 ```

 <note>
 <title>More on toplevel printing</title>

 The values of the s-expressions that we created above were printed properly as s-expressions in the toplevel, instead of as the tree of `Atom` and `List` variants that they're actually made of.

 This is due to OCaml's facility for installing custom *toplevel printers* that can rewrite some values into more toplevel-friendly equivalents.
-They are generally installed as <command>ocamlfind</command> packages ending in `top`.
+They are generally installed as
+<command>ocamlfind</command> packages ending in `top`.

 ```frag
 ((typ console)(name sexpr/list_top_packages.out))
 ```

-The `core.top` package (which you should have loaded by default in your `.ocamlinit` file) loads in printers for the Core extensions already, so you don't need to do anything special to use the Sexplib printer.
+The `core.top` package (which you should have loaded by default in your `.ocamlinit` file) loads in printers for the Core extensions already, so you don't need to do anything special to use the s-expression printer.

 </note>

 ### Generating s-expressions from OCaml types

-But what if you want a function to convert some brand new type to an s-expression?
-You can of course write it yourself manually as we did in the introduction.
+But what if you want a function to convert a brand new type to an s-expression?
+You can of course write it yourself manually.
+Here's an example.

 ```frag
 ((typ ocamltop)(name sexpr/manually_making_sexp.topscript))
 ```

 This is somewhat tiresome to write, and it gets more so when you consider the parser, _i.e._, `t_of_sexp`, which is considerably more complex.
 Writing this kind of parsing and printing code by hand is mechanical and error prone, not to mention a drag.

 Given how mechanical the code is, you could imagine writing a program that inspected the type definition and autogenerated the conversion code for you.
 As it turns out, we can do just that using Sexplib.
 The `sexplib` package, which is included with Core, provides both a library for manipulating s-expressions and a _syntax extension_ for generating such conversion functions.
-With that syntax extension enabled, any type that has `with sexp` as an annotation will trigger the generation of the functions we want for free.
+With that syntax extension enabled, any type that has `with sexp` as an annotation will trigger the generation of the functions we want.

 ```frag
 ((typ ocamltop)(name sexpr/auto_making_sexp.topscript)(part 0))
 ```

-The Sexplib syntax extension sees the `with sexp` annotation replaces it with the definition of the conversions functions we see above.

 The syntax extension can be used outside of type declarations as well.
-As discussed in [xref](#error-handling), `with sexp` can be attached to the declaration of an exception, which will improve the ability of Core to generate a useful string representation of an exception.
+As discussed in [xref](#error-handling), `with sexp` can be attached to the declaration of an exception, which will improve the ability of Core to generate a useful string representation.

 ```frag
 ((typ ocamltop)(name sexpr/auto_making_sexp.topscript)(part 1))